Background pattern

 • Endocrine problems*,

-• Muscle tissue rupture*, bone disorders,
+• Muscle rupture*, bone disorder,

-• Intermittent urination, decreased urine volume,
+• Urination problems, decreased urine volume,

-• Hernia, decreased tolerance to the medication,
+• Hernia, decreased drug tolerance,

-Relaxation of blood vessel procedure.
+relaxation of blood vessel procedure.

-Frequency not known: cannot be estimated from available data:
+Frequency not known: cannot be estimated from the available data:

 • Nocturnal urinary incontinence*,